google/WebFundamentals/src/content/en/android/trusted-web-activity/whats-new/index.md

 ## Upload to the Chrome OS Play Store

-Trusted Web Activities are also available, since Chrome 85 in the ChromeOS Play Store.
-The process to list your app on the store is the same for Chrome OS as it is for Android.
+Trusted Web Activities are also available since Chrome 85 in the Chrome OS Play Store.
+The process to list your app in the store is the same for Chrome OS as it is for Android.

 Once you’ve created your app bundle, the [Play Console][18] will guide you through the required steps to list the app on the Play Store.
 In the Play Console documentation you can find help to